embodied-ai-workshop/embodied-ai.org/README.md

 This repository contains the development of [embodied-ai.org](https://embodied-ai.org/).

-### Development
+## Development

-#### Quick Fixes
+### Quick Fixes

 **Organizer Info**.
-Organizer info is stored in `gatsby-config.js`, where the imageId's correspond to those found in `images/organizers`.
+Organizer info is stored in [gatsby-config.js](https://github.com/embodied-ai-workshop-cvpr2020/website/blob/main/gatsby-config.js), where the imageId's correspond to those found in [static/images/organizers](https://github.com/embodied-ai-workshop-cvpr2020/website/tree/main/static/images/organizers).

-#### Local Development
+### Local Development

 The website is developed using Gatsby and relies on React, TypeScript, SCSS, and GraphQL, among other things.
-It's then statically transformed and optimized into HTML, CSS, and JavaScript, which ultimately gets displayed to the user.
+It's then statically transformed and optimized into HTML, CSS, and JavaScript (on the `generated-static-pages` branch), which ultimately gets displayed to the user.

 To avoid locally developing, feel free to simply create an issue.
 But, if you're up for it: